 Once upon a time I met a boy.

-I share that as disclaimer of sorts.
+I share this tidbit as disclaimer of sorts.

-I share it a lot.
+I share this story a lot.

 I’ve stopped strangers in drug stores and foisted the story upon them.

 I’ve over-shared with disinterested shoppers as we waited in grocery checkout lines.

 I’ve absolutely no recollection of telling the Child my tale, yet she saw a Cadbury Creme Egg commercial, paused the TV and shouted:

 Hey Mama!
 Come quick!
 You brought those to this country!

 And now I can’t stop myself from sharing here.